 infinite players play with boundaries.

-All the rest of life, on the other hand, seems to have been designed as an ‘infinite game’ — leading to ever-increasing intricacy, resilience, beauty, consciousness and co-creative collaboration throughout all of Nature’s living systems.
+Let's face it: Most modern organizations have been designed as ‘finite games.’
+All the rest of life, on the other hand, seems to have been designed as an ‘infinite game’ — leading to ever-increasing intricacy, resilience, vibrancy and co-creative collaboration throughout all of Nature’s living systems.

-Project 10X is a giant leap and a strategy to free our organizations from the gravitational pull of the dominant ‘finite game,’ mechanistic paradigm toward organizations that are conscious living systems — as vibrant, inspiring, creative and alive as the rest of nature.
+Project 10X is an organic strategy and approach to free our organizations from the gravitational pull of the dominant ‘finite game’ mechanistic paradigm toward a new management & leadership model — organizations as consciously evolving living systems.

 Is Project 10X a moonshot?
 Absolutely — and it’s a critical one for any organization realistic about surviving and thriving in the 21st century.
 But we also recognize that organization leaders must attend to their short- and medium-term objectives of increasing their organizations’ performance, innovation, engagement and growth — NOW.
 Project 10X is designed for BOTH-AND: It always begins with the top priority organizational challenge that the organization is facing here and now — and uses this [and other real-life] challenges as developmental drivers to grow longer-term, paradigm-shifting leadership and changemaking capacity throughout the leadership networks in the organization.

 Project 10X is low cost, can start small, and is designed to become self-managing and self-propagating early on — with benefits growing exponentially over time.
 The Project 10X approach can be tailored to any size and kind of organization where there is a strong commitment to the action-learning journey implicit in shifting the organization’s management paradigm — and growing deeply engaged, highly adaptable, continually evolving distributed leadership committed to multiplying the 'true wealth' the organization generates for all its stakeholders.